ImAKappa/rollang/README.md

 2d8+4 1d4
 ```

 > The goal is to have automatic type inference, but I dunno how to do that yet.
-It sounds scary and complicated, but we'll see.

 Then, when you want to evaluate the roll